Finite volumes for the Gross-Pitaevskii equation: Abstract

 \section{Abstract}

-We study the approximation by a Voronoi finite-volume scheme of the Gross-Pitaevskii equation with time-dependent potential in two and three dimensions.
-We perform an explicit splitting scheme for the time integration alongside a two-point flux approximation scheme in space.
+We study the approximation by a semi-discrete finite-volume scheme of the Gross-Pitaevskii equation with time-dependent potential in two dimensions, performing a two-point flux approximation scheme in space.
 We rigorously analyze the error bounds relying on discrete uniform Sobolev inequalities.
-We also prove the convergence of the pseudo-vorticity of the wave function.
-We finally perform some numerical simulations to illustrate our theoretical results.
+We finally perform some numerical simulations to investigate convergence error.